...

 History of the 5 Yen Coin

 The modern 5 yen coin debuted in March 1949, replacing a wartime “post-war brass” issue.
-Early Shōwa-period pieces (1949–1958) were struck in pure brass (95% copper, 5% zinc) to conserve nickel and silver.
-In 1959, the alloy shifted to a copper, zinc, and nickel blend (60/20/20) for improved durability.
-Throughout the Shōwa era (until 1989) and into Heisei (1989–2019), only minor minting tweaks occurred.
-Since Reiwa began in 2019, the design has remained unchanged—an enduring icon of Japanese coinage.
+Early coins from the Shōwa era (1949–1958) were made from unalloyed brass (95% copper, 5% zinc) to conserve nickel and silver.
+From 1959, the composition shifted to a copper, zinc, and nickel alloy (60/20/20) for increased durability.
+Minor minting changes during the Shōwa era (through 1989) and into Heisei (1989–2019) ensued.
+Since Reiwa began in 2019, the design has remained the same—a enduring symbol of Japanese currency.

 Design and Specifications